Supported data stores

 enumVARCHAR with checks.

-This feature doesn't support mapping Ballerina types to different SQL types or changing the default length of an SQL type.
-If you want to map a Ballerina type to an SQL type or change the default length of an SQL type, you can change it in the script.sql file generated by the persist generate command before executing the script.
+The default length for some SQL types can be changed using the Advanced SQL type annotations.
+If you want even more control over the SQL types, you can change the SQL types in the script.sql file generated by the persist generate command before executing the script.
 It may not work for all the types.

 Configuration